saud-learning-services/instructions-and-other-templates/docs/github-project-management.md

 ## Why Use It?

 GitHub helps us with version control.
-Crucially, it'll help us ensure that everyone is using the most up-to-date version of our tools.
+Crucially, it'll help us ensure that everyone is using the most up-to-date versions of our tools.
 It will also help us respond to problems faster and send fixed code back to our users without creating any kind of duplication or confusion around which version is correct.

 _Here's a scenario we're trying to avoid..._